 This Guide gives general guidance only, and it should not be regarded as a complete or authoritative statement on the formal Trust Deed and Rules.
-It is provided to all members and consolidates and replaces previous scheme booklets, announcements and leaflets.
+It is provided to all members and prospective members and consolidates and replaces any previous scheme booklets, announcements and leaflets.
+If there is any conflict between the interpretation given in this Guide and the formal Trust Deed and Rules or the Scheme Document, the legal interpretation of the formal documents will prevail.

-This Guide consists of this booklet and loose leaf inserts describing the DB structures available under the Scheme
+This Guide consists of this booklet and loose leaf inserts describing the DB structures available under the Scheme.